pawelgrzybek/pawelgrzybek.com/content/posts/2024-06-30-top-picks-2024-june/index.md

 ### [Conditionals on Custom Properties](https://geoffgraham.me/conditionals-on-custom-properties/)

-A few days ago, [a post about CSS if statements by Lea Verou](https://x.com/LeaVerou/status/1801192208025940200) gained tracking on socials.
+A few days ago, [a post about CSS if statements by Lea Verou](https://x.com/LeaVerou/status/1801192208025940200) gained traction on socials.
 This is not an April fool, so hopefully, you are no longer in the "CSS is not a programming language" camp.
 Going through the whole conversation on the CSS Working Group GitHub issue isn't an easy-to-grasp process, so Geoff published a digestible explainer of the feature, its limitations and potential future enrichments.

 ### [A modern approach to browser support](https://clearleft.com/thinking/a-modern-approach-to-browser-support)